bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^22^ They said therefore to him, “Who are you?
 Give us an answer to take back to those who sent us.
 What do you say about yourself?”

-^23^ He said, “I am the voice of one crying in the wilderness, ‘Make straight the way of the Lord,’^*^ as Isaiah the prophet said.”
+^23^ He said, “I am the voice of one crying in the wilderness, ‘Make straight the way of the Lord,’^^ as Isaiah the prophet said.”
 ^[1:23 Isaiah 40:3]

 ^24^ The ones who had been sent were from the Pharisees. ^25^ They asked him, “Why then do you baptise if you are not the Christ, nor Elijah, nor the prophet?”

 ^26^ John answered them, “I baptise in water, but amongst you stands one whom you don’t know. ^27^ He is the one who comes after me, who is preferred before me, whose sandal strap I’m not worthy to loosen.” ^28^ These things were done in Bethany beyond the Jordan, where John was baptising.

-^29^ The next day, he saw Jesus coming to him, and said, “Behold,^*^ the Lamb of God, who takes away the sin of the world! ^30^ This is he of whom I said, ‘After me comes a man who is preferred before me, for he was before me.’ ^31^ I didn’t know him, but for this reason I came baptising in water, that he would be revealed to Israel.” ^32^ John testified, saying, “I have seen the Spirit descending like a dove out of heaven, and it remained on him. ^33^ I didn’t recognise him, but he who sent me to baptise in water said to me, ‘On whomever you will see the Spirit descending and remaining on him is he who baptises in the Holy Spirit.’ ^34^ I have seen and have testified that this is the Son of God.”
+^29^ The next day, he saw Jesus coming to him, and said, “Behold,^^ the Lamb of God, who takes away the sin of the world! ^30^ This is he of whom I said, ‘After me comes a man who is preferred before me, for he was before me.’ ^31^ I didn’t know him, but for this reason I came baptising in water, that he would be revealed to Israel.” ^32^ John testified, saying, “I have seen the Spirit descending like a dove out of heaven, and it remained on him. ^33^ I didn’t recognise him, but he who sent me to baptise in water said to me, ‘On whomever you will see the Spirit descending and remaining on him is he who baptises in the Holy Spirit.’ ^34^ I have seen and have testified that this is the Son of God.”
 ^[1:29 “Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.]

 ^35^ Again, the next day, John was standing with two of his disciples, ^36^ and he looked at Jesus as he walked, and said, “Behold, the Lamb of God!” ^37^ The two disciples heard him speak, and they followed Jesus. ^38^ Jesus turned and saw them following, and said to them, “What are you looking for?”